 In doing this, and fitting the resulting talk into 90 minutes or less, I had to make a difficult decision.
 Either I needed to forego trying to explain some key technologies, such as the code-multiplexing spread-spectrum radio signals and the way receivers measure transmission delays, or I needed to leave out discussions about how various sources of errors are handled.
-In previous semesters, I chose the latter option, believing that focusing on the core technology was more interesting and would better satisfy curiosity about how GPS "really works."
-However, I ended up not being satisfied with how well the explanation on the radio transmissions came across, so I've revised the presentation to omit most of that (just leaving one slide addressing how patterns in the radio signal are used to fine-tune the measurement of transmission delay).
-In exchange, I reinserted information about active management of the satellite system, and dealing with atmosphere-related errors - as well as spending a bit more time on the ECEF reference frame and orbital parameters.
+I ultimately chose the latter option, believing that focusing on the core technology was more interesting and would better satisfy curiosity about how GPS "really works."